 - A. Perform patient assessment and record vital signs, level of consciousness and oxygen saturation. - B. Reassure and comfort patient. - C. Provide care based on other SMOs related to the patient's presenting complaint. - D. Place the patient in position of comfort.
-If risk of spine injury, institute spinal restrictions. - E. Coach the patients breathing calm, deep inhalations and slow relaxed exhalations. - F. Distract patient or encourage them to focus on something other than their injury or pain.
+If risk of spine injury, institute spinal restrictions. - E. Coach the patients breathing calm, deep inhalations and slow relaxed exhalations. - F. Isopropyl alcohol wipes for nausea and vomiting. - G. Distract patient or encourage them to focus on something other than their injury or pain.

-Key Considerations: Consider use the FLACC Scale for patients 0-7 years of age
+Key Considerations: Consider use the FLACC Scale for patients 0-7 years of age.